 - Add the minced garlic and tomato paste.
 Stir to incorporate and continue to cook for around 2 minutes, stirring occasionally.

-- Now turn the heat up (med high to high) and add the chicken broth.
+- Now turn the heat up (medium high heat) and add the chicken broth.
+Start with 1.5 cups and add additional broth to loosen up the Étouffée if needed.
 Bring to the boil, and then turn the heat down and allow to simmer for a minute or so.

-- Now add the cooked crawfish and remaining 2 tbsp of butter.
+- Now add the cooked crawfish and remaining 2 tablespoon of butter.
 Melt the butter, then add salt, pepper, and cayenne pepper to taste.
+If you have a favorite Creole seasoning or Cajun seasoning then sprinkle some on now to taste!

 - The dish is now ready to serve!!